Self-Supervised Learning for Real-World Super-Resolution from Dual Zoomed Observations: Proposed Method

+{}\textbf{Restoration Module}.
 After getting the aligned LR and aligned Ref features, we concatenate and feed them into the backbone of the restoration module consisting of 16 residual blocks~\cite{EDSR}.
 The concatenated features are also fed into an encoder to generate condition vectors for global modulation of the backbone features.
-The role of modulation is to make better use of Ref information and relieve the color inconsistency between short-focus and telephoto images.
-For better global modulation, we also combine the original Ref features with the central area features of LR to enrich the input features of the encoder, as shown in Fig.~\ref{fig:SelfDZSR}(a).
-Note that the output of the encoder is the vector, so the weak misalignment between LR and the central area of Ref affects little on the global modulation.
-The details of encoder and modulation will be introduced in the suppl.
+The role of modulation is to make better use of Ref information and relieve the color inconsistency between LR and GT images.
+The details of restoration module will be introduced in the suppl.